EVERSE-ResearchSoftware/RSQKit/INSTALL.md

 Nevertheless, if you do wish to run the RSQKit website locally for development and testing purposes, please follow the instructions below.

-## Directly on your machine
+We provide instructions for installing RSQKit and all the software necessary to run it directly on you machine or within a Docker container.

-### Installing Dependencies
+## Installing RSQKit directly on your machine

-Prerequisites : Ruby and jekyll installed on your machine
+**Prerequisites:** `ruby`, `bundler` and `jekyll`.

-The RSQKit uses [jekyll](https://jekyllrb.com/) to generate the website based on the information located in this repository.
+The RSQKit uses [Jekyll](https://jekyllrb.com/) to generate the website based on the files and information located in this repository.
 Jekyll is a Ruby gem which can be installed on most systems.

-To install Ruby, follow the installation instructions on https://www.ruby-lang.org/en/documentation/installation/.
+To install Ruby, follow the [Ruby installation instructions](https://www.ruby-lang.org/en/documentation/installation/) for your operating system.
-You will also need Bundler (a gem to manage Ruby gems on your system) - but it is usually preinstalled with modern distributions of Ruby.
+You will also need [Bundler](https://bundler.io/) (a gem to manage other Ruby gems on your system) - but it is usually preinstalled with modern distributions of Ruby.

-To install Jekyll, follow the installation instructions on https://jekyllrb.com/docs/installation/.
+To install Jekyll, follow the [official installation instructions](https://jekyllrb.com/docs/installation/).

-After successfully installing Jekyll, clone the RSQKit repository on your machine (e.g. using SSH):
+After successfully installing `ruby`, `bundler` and `jekyll`, clone the RSQKit repository on your machine (e.g. using SSH):

 ``` bash
 git clone git@github.com:EVERSE-ResearchSoftware/RSQKit.git